cloudeou/telus-bdd-course/contexts.md

 const { featureContext } = require("@telus-bdd/telus-bdd");
 import { Identificators } from "../contexts/Identificators";
 ```
-2. **INSIDE OF** steps container function, create a function that will call the utils `getContextById` method to fetch context from the framework y its id:
+2. **INSIDE OF** steps container function, create a function that will call the utils `getContextById` method to fetch context from the framework by its id:
 ```typescript
 export const PISteps: StepDefinitions = ({ given, and, when, then }) => {
   const PIContext = (): PIContext =>